marekborowiec/spruceup/paper.md

 4. Fit a lognormal curve to distances observed for each sample (optional).

 5. Using a user-defined cutoff, reject windows from the tail of the distribution in each sample.
 The cutoff can represent quantile of the fitted distribution or the mean of each sample's distances across windows.
-The cutoff defined this way varies across sample and ensures that genuinely divergent samples are not disproportionately affected (Figure 1).
+The cutoff defined this way varies across samples and ensures that genuinely divergent samples are not disproportionately affected (Figure 1).

 6. Plot and visualize distribution of distances and cutoffs for each sample.